troglobit/finit/doc/config.md

 ### Traditional

 This is what most users expect.
-A very early maintenance login prompt, served by the bundled `/libexec/finit/sulogin` program, or the standard `sulogin` from util-linux or BusyBox is searched for in the UNIX default `$PATH`.
-If a successful login is made, or the user exits (Ctrl-D), the rescue mode is ended and the system boots up normally.
+A very early maintenance login prompt, served by the system `sulogin` program from util-linux, or BusyBox.
+If that is not found in `$PATH`, the bundled `/libexec/finit/sulogin` program is used instead.
+If a successful login is made, or if the user exits (Ctrl-D), the rescue mode is ended and the system boots up normally.

+> **Note:** the bundled sulogin in Finit can at configure time be given
-> **Note:** if the user (UID 0 and GID 0) does not have a password, or
+> another user than the default (root).
+If the sulogin user does not
-> __the account is locked__, the user is presented with a password-less
+> have a password, or __the account is locked__, the user is presented
-> `"Press enter to enter maintenance mode."`, prompt which opens up a
+> with a password-less `"Press enter to enter maintenance mode."`,
-> root shell.
+> prompt which opens up a root shell.

 ### Fallback